raehik/medlib/README.md

 BLAKE3's `b3sum` appears to have great parallelism, so adding concurrency doesn't save us anything there, though does possibly square the number of threads.
 Wonder if I could expand the pool concept?
-Wonder what existing libraries and code similar to mine do that the face of trying to apply concurrency to mixed parallelism.
+Wonder what existing libraries and code similar to mine do when trying to apply concurrency to mixed parallelism.

 ## License
 Provided under the MIT license.
 Please see `LICENSE` for the full license text.